Operational and Data Integrity Risks of IoT for SMBs

 - Denial of Service

-A denial-of-service (DOS) attack is an attempt by a cybercriminal to incapacitate a network with an excessive surplus of the kind of activity than the network usually handles.
-Since IoT devices lack filtering chokepoints such as firewalls, malware can spread easily, allowing hackers to gain entry into the network with one IoT device.
+A denial-of-service (DOS) attack is an attempt by a cybercriminal to incapacitate a network with an excessive surplus.
+A kind of activity that the network usually handles.
+Since IoT devices lack filtering chokepoints such as firewalls, malware can spread quickly, allowing hackers to gain entry into the network with one IoT device.

 - Passive Wiretapping

 Passive wiretapping or eavesdropping involves the theft of information transmitted over the network by the IoT device.

 - Structured Query Language Injection

 Structured query language injection (SQLi) controls a web application’s database server, allowing hackers to tap into sensitive information such as usernames, passwords, and user permissions.